COBRA Alternatives: Know Your Coverage Options

 Marketplace plans through HealthCare.gov are the top COBRA alternative for most people who lose job-based coverage.
 ACA Marketplace plans cover the same 10 essential health benefits, don't reject applicants for pre-existing conditions and often cost less than COBRA after premium tax credits, which vary by income.

-You have 60 days from the qualifying event to enroll through your Special Enrollment Period.
+You can enroll through your Special Enrollment Period within 60 days of losing employer coverage.
 Health insurance for unemployed workers is often most affordable through Marketplace Silver plans with tax credits applied.

 Bronze